The Adventure Zone: Structure

+Campaigns and seasons

 To date the podcast has had several campaigns.
 The nomenclature for the division of campaigns has evolved over the course of The Adventure Zones run, complicated by experimental arcs that were revisited by the family later for additional stories.
 Griffin McElroy jokingly commented during the experimental era "I don't even know how we're numbering these any more".

 This table reflects the "season" nomenclature introduced in an episode of The The Adventure Zone Zone in 2022, which distinguishes each run of a campaign, including experimental arcs, as seasons.
 This definition has been applied to the remainder of the table, here listed by their original debut.
+Prior to that point the terms "season", "campaign" and "arc" were used interchangeably.
 Several of these campaigns were preceded by special episodes for world building and character generation, which are counted in the "Setup" column.
-The episode counts here also do not include live shows.
+For live episodes, the date of recordings' release is used rather than the date of the actual performance.

-Additionally, there have been several shorter campaigns.
+Additionally, there have been several side campaigns.
 These have variously been released as bonuses to Maximum Fun donors, or as live shows which are released online later.
-Along with the main campaigns, each game corresponds with a letter of the alphabet (albeit performed out of alphabetical order, with some not fitting the format).
+They are generally shorter, though Hootenanny in particular is currently five episodes in length.
 Some, such as Lords of Crunch, were initially performed live, with the recording released as a donor bonus.
 The dates here correspond with when the recordings were released for live shows, rather than the actual performance dates.

 The campaigns are set in different worlds, however some elements do cross over.
 The character of Indrid Cold debuted as an NPC in Amnesty, as a resident of the planet Sylvain, and was later transported to the world of Dust via unknown means that are only alluded to vaguely in the narrative.
 Clint McElroy occasionally portrays an incarnation of himself, a "space janitor" who cameos in the background of scenes akin to Stan Lee's many cinematic appearances.
 Some thematic elements are also consistent across most campaign settings, including cat-themed merchants.
-During the Balance campaign, fans could also suggest items to stock at "Fantasy Costco" for the characters to buy between quests.
-The Fantasy Costco system has been partially revived in each successive season to give fans a way to interact with the show.
+During the Balance campaign, fans could suggest items to stock at "Fantasy Costco" for the characters to buy between quests.
+Audience submitted items were occasionally employed in later seasons also.
+Until Graduation in 2019, some NPC names were drawn from fans tweeting using the #zonecast hashtag.

-Advertisements from corporate sponsors and paid messages from listeners are read by the Dungeon Master in the middle segment of the program.
-Fans tweeting about the show using "#thezonecast" may be selected to become the namesakes for various NPCs in the story lines; this has been a feature of the show since the original episodes of the Balance season.